semik/helm-chart-piwigo/README.md

 # helm-chart-piwigo
-Helm Chart and Dockerfile for piwogo image galery
+Helm Chart and Dockerfile for Piwigo image galery